operational-co/operational.co/readme.md

 - Feature packed.
 Send json, formatted json, bundle up logs in contexts, add action buttons, and more.
 - Easy to grok and tear apart - no useless dependencies, nor unnecessarily complex code.

-## Structure

-This is a monorepo of 3 repos:

-- /app the spa for operational.co
-- /backend the expressjs api powering the backend
-- /website astrojs marketing website

-And the /packages folder has public npm packages which are shared across all repos.

-### Community
+## Community

 We have a active [Discord](https://discord.gg/QmfGeMGM) community.
 We highly recommend jumping on our Discord server for updates, feedback and help.

+## Technology

+Operational has a dead-simple tech stack:

+- Nodejs >=18
+- Mysql 8.x
+- Prismajs
+- Clickhouse(optional)
+- Expressjs 5.x
+- Vue 3
+- Vite

+Operational itself is a monorepo of 3 repos:

+- /app the SPA for operational.co
+- /backend the expressjs app powering the backend

+- /website astrojs marketing website
+- /packages folder has public npm packages which are shared across all repos.